MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-discovery-error.md

 This article describes how to resolve an error indicating Azure Linux is unsupported in System Center Operations Manager 2025.

-**Issue**: In System Center Operations Manager 2025, you may encounter an error when you attemp to discover Linux machines running in Azure.
+**Issue**: In System Center Operations Manager 2025, you may encounter an error when you attempt to discover Linux machines running in Azure.

 Error message - **Auzre Linux and Arc Linux Machines are unsupported**.